conceptadev/mix/.github/PULL_REQUEST_TEMPLATE.md

+#### Related issue
+Is it related to any opened issue?

 ### Description
 Please summarize the changes.
-Is it related to any opened issue?

 ### Changes
 List specific changes made in this PR.